meows/racket/docs/challenge-11.md

 `n` by `2`:

 The strongly educated belief, or _conjecture_, is that if you keep doing this, all natural inputs to Collatz will eventually reach `1`.
+Interestingly, mathematicians have little clue about why it takes any number of steps to reach `1` from a starting point.

 ## Problem

-Since we suspect all any input to the Collatz function to eventually reach `1`, it would be silly to ask you to simply write the function.
-So instead, we must write a version of the Collatz that counts the number of steps it takes to get to `1`.
+Since we suspect any natural input to the Collatz function to eventually reach `1`, it would be silly to ask you to simply write the function.
+So instead, we must write a more interesting version of the Collatz that counts the number of steps it takes to get to `1`.

 This `collatz` function below takes two natural inputs, `n` and `steps`, but `steps` has a default input of `0`.
 Complete the function so that it can tell me